 So, again, a FullView Display is one with a tall aspect ratio, and is often combined with a bezel-less design.
 Bezel-less does not necessarily mean no bezels at all, but that the bezels are less than what occurs on older, standard phones.
 In other words, bezel-less really means minimal or reduced bezels.

 As mentioned already, the 16:9 ratio has been the standard phone display.
 It is still used by a number of brands, including in recent phones like: HTC U11, OnePlus 5, Xperia XZ Premium, and Google Pixel 2.
 Other aspect ratios used in edge to edge displays are 19:9, 19.5:9, and 21:9, among others.

 The new generation of taller displays have 18:9 (LG G6), 18.5:9 (Samsung Galaxy S8, Samsung Galaxy S9),, 18.7:9 (Huawei P20), and 19:9 (Nokia X6 2018).

 Other taller display aspect ratios include: 19.5:9 (Apple iPhone X), and 17: 9 (Xiaomi Mi Mix).
 As you can see, there is a variety.

 FullView (Edge to edge) Display Versus Bezel-less

-The name is used because taller aspect ratio screens lets modern wide-screen movies fill the screen of these phones without any wasted space.
+But taller aspect ratios are the future of Fullscreen or Fullview displays.
+The taller aspect ratio screens let modern wide-screen movies fill the screen without any wasted space.
 Remember the black bands that show on the top and bottom of your screen when you are watching movies on standard phones?
 Full-View Screens get rid of those.

 How Does A FullView Display Benefit You?